teabranch/amazon-chat-completions-server/README.md

 A unified, provider-agnostic chat completions API server that seamlessly integrates OpenAI and AWS Bedrock through a single endpoint with intelligent format detection and conversion.

+## 🌟 Why We Created This Project

+We created Open Bedrock Server to simplify the transition between different Large Language Models (LLMs).
+Our goal was to provide a unified endpoint that reduces the complexity of managing multiple configurations and API nuances.
+We wanted something simple that would work seamlessly, allowing developers to switch between LLM providers with minimal effort.

 ## 🚀 Key Features

 - **🔄 Unified Endpoint**: Single `/v1/chat/completions` endpoint handles all providers and formats